denyahnov/xrc-autoscore/README.md

-# xrc-autoscore
+# xRC Autoscorer
-Auto Scoring script for xRC simulator
+Auto alignment and scoring script for xRC simulator